-In Fig. \ref{FC1}, the views $\mymat{X}$ and $\mymat{Y}$, which were generated by Eqs. (\ref{EC1}) and (\ref{EC2}), are presented.
+In Fig.\ \ref{FC1}, the views $\mymat{X}$ and $\mymat{Y}$, which were generated by Eqs.\ (\ref{EC1}) and (\ref{EC2}), are shown.
 Color and shape indicate the ground truth clusters.
-Initially, DM is applied to each view and clustering is performed using K-means ($K=2$) within the first diffusion coordinate.
-The kernel bandwidths $\sigma_x\text{ and } \sigma_y$ for all methods are set using the min-max method described in Eq. (\ref{eq:MaxMin}).
+Initially, DM is applied to each view and clustering is applied using K-means ($K=2$) within the first diffusion coordinate.
+The kernel bandwidths $\sigma_x\text{ and } \sigma_y$ for all methods are set using the min-max method described in Eq.\ (\ref{eq:MaxMin}).
 We use $t=1$ since it is optimal for clustering tasks.
 For the kernel product method we use $\sigma_{\circ}=\sqrt{\sigma_x^2 +\sigma_y^2}$.
-We further extract a 1-dimensional representation using the proposed multi-view framework (Eq. (\ref{Map1})), the Kernel Sum DM (Eq. (\ref{EquationPDS})), Kernel Product DM (Eq. (\ref{EquationPDH})), De Sa's approach (Eq. (\ref{eq:DeSa})) and Kernel CCA (Eq. (\ref{eq:KCCA})) described in Section \ref{sec:Related}.
-The regularization parameter is $\gamma=0.01$ for KCCA and we use 100 components for the Incomplete Cholesky Decomposition \cite{lai2000kernel,akaho2006kernel}.
+We further extract a 1-dimensional representation using the proposed multi-view framework (Eq.\ (\ref{Map1})), the Kernel Sum DM (Eq.\ (\ref{EquationPDS})), Kernel Product DM (Eq.\ (\ref{EquationPDH})), de Sa's approach (Eq.\ (\ref{eq:DeSa})) and Kernel CCA (Eq.\ (\ref{eq:KCCA})) described in Section \ref{SecMulti}.
+The regularization parameter is $\gamma=0.01$ for KCCA and we use $100$ components for the Incomplete Cholesky Decomposition \cite{lai2000kernel,bach2002kernel}.
 Clustering is performed in the representation space by the application of K-means where $K=2$.

 To evaluate the performance of our proposed map 100 simulations with various values of the Gaussian's noise variance (all with zero mean) were performed.
-The average clustering success rate is presented in Fig. \ref{FCcluster}.
-It is evident that the multi-view based approach outperforms the DM-based single view and the Kernel Product approaches.
+The average clustering success rate is presented in Fig.\ \ref{FCcluster}.
+It is evident that the multi-view based approach outperforms the DM-based single-view and the Kernel Product approaches.

-The performance of kernel methods is highly dependent on setting an appropriate kernel bandwidth $\sigma_x,\sigma_y$, in Algorithm \ref{alg:Singer} we have presented method for setting such parameters.
-To evaluate the influence of such parameters on the clustering quality we set $\sigma_n=0.16$ and extract the multi-view, Kernel Sum and Kernel Product diffusion mapping for various values of $\sigma_x,\sigma_y$.
-The average clustering performance using Kmeans $K=2$ are presented in Fig. \ref{CirclesParam}.
+The performance of kernel methods is highly dependent on setting an appropriate kernel bandwidth $\sigma_x,\sigma_y$, in Algorithm \ref{alg:Singer} we have presented a method for setting such parameters.
+To evaluate the influence of these parameters on the clustering quality we set $\sigma_n=0.16$ and extract the multi-view, Kernel Sum and Kernel Product diffusion mapping for various values of $\sigma_x,\sigma_y$.
+The average clustering performance using K-means ($K=2$) are presented in Fig.\ \ref{CirclesParam}.